Witiko/doctoral-thesis/main.md

 Although math information retrieval also focuses on document retrieval, other *retrieval units* of interest include math formulae and math statements such as definitions, theorems, and proofs.
-Furthermore, the language of mathematics is naturally more structured than natural text, which brings unique opportunities and challenges.
+Furthermore, the language of mathematics is inherently more structured than natural text, which brings unique opportunities and challenges.
+Finally, whereas in today's information retrieval, users commonly express their *information needs* as queries in natural language, math information retrieval offers more variety:

-In today's information retrieval, users commonly express their *information needs* in natural language.
-In math information retrieval, queries can also be expressed in natural language (further known as *textual queries*), but they can also be expressed in the language of mathematics (further known as *math queries*) or a combination of both (further known as *mixed queries*).
-However, studies have shown that up to 95\% of queries in existing math information retrieval systems are textual. [@libbrecht2006methods, Section 5;
+In math information retrieval, users can express information needs as queries in natural language (further known as *text queries*), but they can also be expressed in the language of mathematics (further known as *math queries*) or a combination of both (further known as *mixed queries*).
+However, studies have shown that up to 95\% of queries in existing math information retrieval systems are text queries. [@libbrecht2006methods, Section 5; @miller2013three, Section 5]
-@miller2013three, Section 5] This shows that techniques for *joint modeling of text and math* that allow users to ask natural language questions about information captured in the language of mathematics are crucially important for math information retrieval.
+This shows that techniques for *joint modeling of text and math* that allow users to ask natural language questions about information captured in the language of mathematics are crucially important for today's math information retrieval.
+It also shows that we may need a more expressive language for math queries that would include elements such as *wildcards* [@altamimi2008math;
+@aizawa2013ntcir; @aizawa2014ntcir; @zanibbi2016ntcir], special math symbols
+that may match any other math symbol or math subformulae, and *simto regions* [@zanibbi2016ntcir], which specify the parts of a math formula that must match perfectly and parts that may only be similar.

-In this section, I will discuss four approaches that are central to today's math information retrieval: sparse retrieval, dense retrieval, structural and semantic matching, and learning to rank.
+In the rest of this section, I will discuss four common approaches to math information retrieval: sparse retrieval, dense retrieval, structural and semantic matching, and learning to rank.

 ### Sparse Retrieval
 \label{sec:sparse-retrieval}

-Over the course of their short history, information retrieval systems have changed from expert systems to everyday appliances.
+Over the course of their history, information retrieval systems have changed from expert systems to everyday appliances.

 In this section, I will describe the concepts of the traditional sparse approach to information retrieval and show how they had developed since the